wizhaoredhat/ovn-kuber-traffic-flow-tests/README.md

                                  VERBOSE=true ./test.sh
   IPERF                      - 'iperf3' can be run on each flow, off by default.
 Example:
                                  IPERF=true ./test.sh
+  HWOL                       - Hardware Offload Validation can be run on each applicable flow."
+                                 Parameters from IPERF will be used to generate traffic.
+Example:"
+                                 HWOL=true ./test.sh"
   OVN_TRACE                  - 'ovn-trace' can be run on each flow, off by deafult.
 Example:
                                  OVN_TRACE=true ./test.sh
   FT_VARS                    - Print script variables.
 Off by default.
 Example: